maxhougas/arma1button/README.md

 - README.MD: this.
 - restart.sh: invokes docker stop and docker start.
 - savebackup.sh: invokes docker cp to back up arma:.../Player to the host system.
-- saverestore.sh: invokes docker cp to restore ./Player_<TIMESTAMP> into amra:.../Player.
+- saverestore.sh: invokes docker cp to restore ./save_<TIMESTAMP> into amra:.../Player.
-- steaminst: a steam CMD script file.
-Will contain plaintext credentials.
-Dischaged and deleted after use by reinstall.sh.
-Not included.

 ### Internal Files
 - dlsmissing: contains missing mods and missions for use by dlsreinstall.sh
 - dlsreinstall.sh: Attempts to install incomplete or missing mods and missions from dlsmissiong.
 - dlsupdateall.sh: copies listmissions and listmods to dlsmissing.
+- dlsvalidate.sh: discharges dlsmissing for use by reinstall.sh.
+Might not work if no mods are installed.
 - finalizemissions.sh: creates softlinks from arma:.../mpmissions to arma:.../ugc/referenced....
 - finalizemods.sh iterates listmods, and invokes linkkey.sh and linkmod.sh.
-- params: command line parameters for arma3server_x64.
+- params: command line parameters for .../arma/arma3server_x64.

 ### Depricated
 - armarun.sh: invokes docker exec to run arma:.../entrypoint.sh -> arma:.../arma/arma3server_x64.